tomrhollis/VellumZero-Plugin/README.md

 -----------------------
 EnableServerSync          (true/false) Whether to use any of the features in this section

-OtherServers              A list of the world names of all the other servers on your network
+OtherServers              A list of the bus names of all the other servers on your network
-                          [ ] = none
+                          Each server's bus name should be the same as their world name for best results [ ] = none
                           ["Survival", "Creative", "Testing Ground", "Etc"] = example of a list